Your skills as a mediator

 Frequently asked questions

 1. How do the module weekends work?

 The mediation training comprises 120 hours: 5 modules, each with 24 hours of instruction.
 The face-to-face classes take place in the centrally located training rooms of the CONSENSUS Campus.
 The live online mediation learning unit is taught in the virtual classroom.

 2. What are the requirements for mediation training?

-Prerequisites for participation in mediation training are a completed academic education and/or at least five years of relevant professional experience, a minimum age of 26 years and the submission of a curriculum vitae.
-In a telephone or personal admission interview, our training manager Dr. Imke Wulfmeyer ensures that all participants fit into the group in terms of their qualifications.
-Open questions from interested parties can also be discussed.
+Requirements for participation in the mediation training are a completed academic education and/or at least five years of relevant professional experience, a minimum age of 24 years and the submission of a curriculum vitae.

 3. What happens if I miss a module weekend?

 CONSENSUS CAMPUS is represented in various locations.
 We offer our participants the opportunity to switch between the locations for individual modules.
 This may be the case if a participant is unable to attend the module for health reasons or is prevented from attending for professional or other reasons.
 In these cases it is possible to complete the corresponding module on another CONSENSUS CAMPUS (depending on availability).